Alex Blackwell: One Day International centuries

 In her 251 international matches, Blackwell scored three centuries, all of them in ODIs.
 During the first two of those centuries, both made in 2008, her twin sister Kate was "up the other end".
 Her third ODI hundred, and highest international score, came just over seven years later, in 2016.
 It was against India, the same opposing team as for her second ODI century, and at the same venue, Manuka Oval in Canberra, where, as she later wrote, she "... always batted well."

 Personal life

 Blackwell's nickname is "Seal".
-She has explained that the origin of the nickname is "... a story which involves the misquoting of lyrics from the Go Go's song 'our lips are sealed'."
+She has explained that the origin of the nickname is "... a story which involves the misquoting of lyrics from the Go Go's song 'Our Lips Are Sealed'."

 In 2013, Blackwell came out as lesbian, the second international player to come out during their playing career after England's Steven Davies.
 Her wife is fellow cricketer Lynsey Askew.

+Blackwell is a passionate advocate for LGBTQIA+ rights and represented Cricket Australia in the 2015 Sydney Gay and Lesbian Mardi Gras.
+She has also been a vocal supporter of the inclusion of transgender cricketers at all levels and was involved in developing Cricket Australia’s trans and gender diverse inclusion policy in 2019.

+Blackwell's memoir, Fair Game, was published in 2022.
+She is an in-demand public speaker talking about gender equality and LGBTI inclusion in sport, and her experiences as a professional athlete.

+Blackwell was supported to complete her Bachelor of Medicine at the University of New South Wales in 2007 through the university's Elite Athlete Program.
+Following this, Blackwell also obtained a Graduate Diploma in Genetic Counseling from Charles Sturt University, and Graduate Certificate in Reproductive Medicine from UNSW.
+She currently works as an Associate Genetic Counsellor at Sydney Children’s Hospital and The Royal Hospital for Women, Randwick.